IBM/conditional-parallel-coordinates/README.md

 such that categorical values in sub-axes can again be expanded.

 CPC is a patent pending by International Business Machines Corporation.
-Its original use is in the area of AI Automation, specifically to visualize machine learning pipelines, and their respective hyperparameters simultaneously.
+Its original use is in the area of AI Automation, specifically to visualize machine learning pipelines and their respective hyperparameters simultaneously.

-However, the applications are beyond our imagination, so we do not want to withhold this from this world.
+However, other applications are way beyond our imagination, so we do not want to withhold this from you.

 ##### Version: 1.0.0